dlintw/gonetgrep/README.rst

 The best method to learn a new language is to try to teach others.
 So, this project won't show up a finished code at once.
-Intead, I'll keep the my learning experiences on **Dummy Days** sections and github.com.
+Intead, I'll keep the my learning experiences on `Dummy Days`_ section of this document and the progress of this program on https://github.com/dlintw/gonetgrep.

-BTW, I'm not native English speaker.
+BTW, I'm not a native English speaker.
 I'm a newbie of Go.
 There are many bugs exist on my code or grammars, please notice me.

+This document could be converted to html by docutils, that let the content could be clickable.
+See `ReStructuredText`_ for more information.

 Usage
 ^^^^^